irods/irods_library_examples/README.md

     // thread pools.
     //
     // The object returned is a handle to a std::future containing error information.
-    // By doing this, the execution of the query and handling of it's results are done
+    // By doing this, the execution of the query and handling of its results are done
     // asynchronously, therefore the application is not blocked from doing other work. auto errors = qproc.execute(thread_pool, conn);